 Chase Freedom Flex℠: Best for PayPal and Walmart

-The Chase Freedom Flex doesn’t charge an annual fee, yet you’ll earn 5 percent back on up to $1,500 spent in quarterly bonus categories (then 1 percent, activation required), 5 percent back on travel booked through Chase Ultimate Rewards, 3 percent back on drugstore purchases and dining and 1 percent back on everything else.
+The Chase Freedom Flex doesn’t charge an annual fee, yet you’ll earn 5 percent back on up to $1,500 spent in quarterly bonus categories (then 1 percent, activation required),5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, 5 percent back on travel booked through Chase Ultimate Rewards, 3 percent back on drugstore purchases and dining and 1 percent back on everything else.
 You can earn a $200 cash bonus when you spend $500 on your card within three months of account opening.

 For the final quarter of 2020 (October through December), the Chase Freedom 5 percent back category includes Walmart and PayPal purchases.
 This makes the Chase Freedom Flex ideal for holiday shopping at Walmart or with the millions of retailers that accept PayPal as payment.